miklevin/MikeLev.in/index.md

 ---
-author: Mike Levin AI SEO
+author: Mike Levin AI SEO in NYC
 description: Free & Open Source AI SEO Software on a Small Linux Distro built with Python, vim, git and AI.
-title: Mike Levin, SEO in NYC
+title: Mike Levin, AI SEO in NYC
 group: home
 ---

+# Mike Levin AI SEO in NYC

+## My Cause: Free & Open Source AI SEO Software

 <img class="picleft" width="150vw" alt="Mike Levin and Bill Nye The Science Guy at PCMag" src="/assets/images/mike-levin-and-bill-nye-the-science-guy-at-pcmag.jpg" >
 Psst!
 You want tech skills that will apply to everything and last you for life with a minimum of the retraining rigmarole inflicted upon you by planned obsolescence?
 Well, you've heard of Marcus Aurelius and Stoicism?
 I'm here to teach you Tow-it-ism with MyKoz: AReal/OS - a way of using a Linux Subsystem on Windows for a minimalistic and portable approach to computing.
+See, you
+***tow*** the tech that never goes obsolete around with you for life.
+It's the tiny tech stack of Linux, Python, vim & git.

 <img class="picright" width="150vw" alt="Linux, Python, vim & git (LPvg)" src="/assets/images/linux-python-vim-git.jpg" >
 MyKoz: A Real OS (pronounced like Marcus Aurelius) is a modification of the